-In the charge, the workers said VW's alleged threat "interfere[s] with Chattanooga facility employees' rights to choose whether or not to engage in self-organization to form, join, or assist labor organizations."
+The workers said in their charge that VW's threat that failure to accept the union would risk losing potential for job growth "interfere[s] with Chattanooga facility employees' rights to choose whether or not to engage in self-organization to form, join, or assist labor organizations."

-Mark Mix, president of the foundation that has attorneys working with the workers, said in a statement that with reports that VW is considering Chattanooga to build its new sport utility vehicle, "this is no idle threat."
+Mark Mix, president of the foundation, said in a statement that with reports that Volkswagen is considering Chattanooga to build its new SUV, "this is no idle threat."

 "If VW management was discouraging workers from joining the UAW with threats, there's little question that an NLRB prosecution would have already begun at the UAW's behest," Mix said.

-Eight VW workers had earlier filed NLRB charges against the UAW, alleging coercion and intimidation related to authorization cards the union is asking employees for the automaker to sign.
+Eight VW workers had earlier filed NLRB charges against the UAW, alleging coersion and intimidation.